n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 I blew down and reraised a batch of samples that were raised in 100 uL ethyl acetate and brought them up in 50 uL.

 ## 2023-09-21
+Added 1 mL 0.01 HCl to the samples from yesterday and let sit for 30 minutes.